herculesinc/credo.faq/content/transactions.md

 Currently, you can send up to $500 week and also receive up to $500 a week.
 In the future, your limits will depend on your Credo Score: the better the score, the higher the limits.
 You can always check your remaining weekly limits in your account settings.

 ## Can I change or cancel a transaction?
-You can change or cancel a transaction up until it is confirmed.
+You can change or cancel a transaction up until the time it is confirmed.
 However, once a transaction is confirmed, there is no way back.

 You can also terminate an agreement for a future transaction at any time.
 In this case, both parties will still be able to rate and review each other.